BadgerOps/scripts/README.md

-# random_scripts
+# Scripts

-Just a collection of random scripts.
-Likely not useful for anything...
+Just a collection of random scripts I've written over time.
+Storing here for portability, and sharing, if they end up being useful for others.

-You don't want these scripts.
-I wrote them to make my life easier and they'll probably do nothing to your box, OR they'll bork your box.
-Good reference material maybe?
-Thats why I put them here.
-So I could reference them.
-Like a git-blog-post. <3

 #### What they do